 Our loyalties to our parents got crystallized when we were less than four years old.
 Back then, we didn’t have a lot of experience making sense of our world—so we drew some conclusions that may not look entirely logical or reasonable to our adult selves.

 As a child, Mom and Dad are the god and goddess of our universe.
 What we see in them is “how things are.”
 For example, say Dad was not successful at his chosen profession.
 The lesson the 2- or 3-year-old gets is, “Being safe and happy equals being unsuccessful.”
 So what would happen if suddenly you wrote and published your book to great acclaim? *Shivers down spine.*

-Our loyalties to “the way things were at home” when we were growing up have created more of our world that most of us would like to admit.
-This is the first stop for breaking the pattern of procrastination, and the primary focus of our “Break Through Resistance” coaching work at kn literary.
+Our loyalties to “the way things were at home” when we were growing up have created more of our world than most of us would like to admit.
+This is the first step for breaking the pattern of procrastination.

 #2- It would feel unsafe to be seen.